xenomacabre/VilesMods/README.md

 - ***Amuse Bouche*** - A meals overhaul.
 No more generalized "fine meals" etc. Adds tons of recipes with origins from around the world and streamlines the food hediff system.

+- ***Hell-Bent for Leather Tanning*** - Revises leathers and furs, and adds a tanning requirement to use them.

+- ***Work Tab for Big Fonts*** - Reorganizes and relabels certain workdefs to make the Work Tab more legible.

+- ***RimThemes*** - Adds new themes to the RimThemes mod.
+MERGE THIS FOLDER with the current RimThemes folder.
+Do not delete the original folder.